Skip to main content

 int a() { ... } ;; since it's declared below

-To avoid an error, a programmer should create a forward declaration at first.
-The reason is that symbols resolving is performed right at the time of parsing.
+To avoid an error, a programmer should first create a forward declaration.
+The reason is that symbol resolution is performed right during parsing.

-Sounds simple, but internally, it's a very huge job.
-To make this available, I've introduced an intermediate AST representation, completely missed in FunC.
-That's an essential point of future modifications and performing semantic code analisys.
+It sounds simple, but internally, it's a very huge job.
+To make this available, I've introduced an intermediate AST representation, which was completely missed in FunC.
+That's an essential point for future modifications and performing semantic code analysis.

 null keyword